vippsas/vipps-checkout/vipps-checkout-api.md

 <!-- START_METADATA
 ---
-title: "API guide"
+title: Checkout API guide
+sidebar_label: API guide
 sidebar_position: 10
+description: Find technical details about integrating with the Checkout API.
+pagination_prev: Null
+pagination_next: Null
 ---
 END_METADATA -->

 # API guide

-Vipps Checkout provides an all-in-one solution for receiving payment for goods and services online using trusted Vipps technology and brand.
-It combines other Vipps products, Vipps Login and Vipps eCom/ePayments, allowing a frictionless integration for merchants.
+The Checkout API provides an all-in-one solution for receiving payment for goods and services online using trusted Vipps technology and brand.
+It combines other Vipps MobilePay products, Vipps Login and Vipps eCom/ePayments, allowing a frictionless integration for merchants.

 API version: 3.0.0.